Penny Stocks Are Hot Right Now. Is It Time To Buy?

 What Are Penny Stocks?

 According to the basic definition, penny stocks are shares of companies trading below $5.
 So you can see how these cheap stocks can dominate the popularity list.
-Even on the high end at $5, it only takes a small move of 50 cents to equate to big gains.
+Even on the high end at $5, it only takes a slight move of 50 cents to equate to significant gains.
 The same can’t be said for companies like Apple (NASDAQ: AAPL), General Motors (NYSE: GM), or Tesla (NASDAQ: TSLA), even though they’re also part of the “popular crowd” right now.

 However, if you’re new to this class of stock, you must understand the landscape fully.
 Some traders like to treat these like lottery tickets.
-But in actuality, there are real ways of consistently profiting from stocks under $5; you need to have a strategy that isn’t the same as the one you use in roulette.
+But in actuality, there are real ways of consistently profiting from stocks under $5; you need a strategy that isn’t the same as the one you use in roulette.

 Why Buy Penny Stocks?